SUPERCILEX/personal-website/_posts/projects/2024-07-21-ringboard.md

 arena is linearly searched on its own thread which means we are performing a (mostly) linear scan of the data.
 The rings are not involved at all.
 As a consequence, we will search through deleted entries and don't know how long each entry is.
-If a result is found in a deleted entry, we simply ignore it.
+If a result is found in a deleted entry, we simply ignore it later.
 As for knowing the length of each entry, the server places a NUL byte at the end of each entry for search to stop at.
 Note that search therefore does not work properly on entries which contain NUL bytes as data.

 On another thread, the directory of direct allocation files is scanned and each file is searched